LMH01/alpha_tui/docs/interface_and_usage.md

 If the instruction could not be parsed a simple error is displayed, quit the program with `q` to receive further information on why the instruction could not be parsed.

+If a value is assigned to an accumulator or memory cell that does not yet exist, it is created automatically.

 #### Pitfalls

 Using this feature may lead to some unexpected behavior, as the normal program flow is changed.
 The result might be that the program is broken and runtime errors occur.